 We map all funding-relevant assets and all liabilities into time buckets corresponding to their economic maturities to compile a maturity profile (funding matrix).
 The funding matrix is compiled on an aggregated currency basis, as well as for selected individual currencies and legal entities.
 Given that trading assets are typically more liquid than their contractual maturities suggest, we determine individual liquidity profiles reflecting their relative liquidity value.
 We take assets and liabilities from the retail bank (mortgage loans and retail deposits) that show a behavior of being renewed or prolonged regardless of capital market conditions and assign them to time buckets reflecting the expected prolongation.
 Wholesale banking products are included with their contractual maturities.

 The funding matrix identifies the excess or shortfall of assets over liabilities in each time bucket, facilitating management of open liquidity exposures.
 The funding matrix analysis together with the strategic liquidity planning process, which forecasts the funding supply and demand across business units, provides the key input parameter for our annual capital market issuance plan.
-Upon approval by the Management Board the capital market issuance plan establishes issuing targets for securities by tenor, volume and instrument.
-During the year the Management Board introduced a specific risk tolerance for our U.S. dollar funding matrix which limits the maximum short position in any time bucket (>1 year to >10 year) to € 10 billion.
-This supplements the risk tolerance for our aggregate currency funding matrix which requires us to maintain a positive funding position in any time bucket (>1 year to > 10 year).
-Both funding matrices were in line with the respective risk tolerance as of year ends 2013 and 2012.
+Upon approval by the Management Board the capital markets issuance plan establishes issuing targets for securities by tenor, volume and instrument.
+We also maintain a stand-alone U.S. dollar funding matrix which limits the maximum short position in any time bucket (>1 year to >10 years) to € 10 billion.
+This supplements the risk appetite for our aggregate currency funding matrix which requires us to maintain a positive funding position in any time bucket (>1 year to > 10 years).
+Both funding matrices were in line with the respective risk appetite as of year ends 2014 and 2013.

-In 2014, our base case funding plan is € 20 billion which we plan to cover by accessing the above sources, without being overly dependent on any one source.
+In 2015, our base case funding plan is € 30 to 35 billion which we plan to cover by accessing the above sources, without being overly dependent on any one source.
 We also plan to raise a portion of this funding in U.S. dollar and may enter into cross currency swaps to manage any residual requirements.
-We have total capital markets maturities, excluding legally exercisable calls of approximately € 20 billion in 2014.
+We have total capital markets maturities, excluding legally exercisable calls of approximately € 22 billion in 2015.